eoli3n/eoli3n.github.io/_posts/2021-05-20-enter-the-void.md

 icon: fa-exchange-alt
 ---

 After few years on Arch Linux, I was curious to try a new OS.
-My needs are increasingly less years after years, I focus on features, and try to keep my system as light and rock solid as possible.
+My needs are increasingly less year after year, I focus on features, and try to keep my system as light and rock solid as possible.
 I heard about [Void Linux](https://voidlinux.org/), a rolling release distribution without Systemd.

 ### No more systemd, use the system D